lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 Const Command
 -------------

-Use the const command to enter a symbol into the symbol table.
+Use the .const command to enter a symbol into the symbol table.

 Format:

-    const var_name value
+    .const var_name value

 `var_name` becomes a key in the symbol table that maps to value.
 The value is stored as a 16-bit integer.
 If the value is negative,